stephen304/MCAuthAll/README.md

 3. Edit the options.php to your liking.
 (Full auth mode will require mysql)

+4. Perform the "Install" for clients.
+Place modded files in "MinecraftDownload" as described in the about file (in that directory)

 Install - Clients
 -----------------

 * Premium clients can play on the server like normal

 * Non-Premium players must use a launcher that is modified to log in to your server
+  * Modding the launcher is more difficult:
+      * Remove SSL Cert verification
+      * Remove META-INF
+      * Hex edit login.minecraft.net to yiour server IP
+      * Hex edit the AmazonAWS download to your MinecraftDownload folder
+      * These edits are done on the ".jar" launcher. (for linux) Convert this modded .jar into mac by replacing the launcher jar in the mac package contents.
+For windows, use "Launch4j" to convert it into an executable.
-  * As of 1.3 this means hex-editing kn.class (1.5.1, login.minecraft.net) for the client's built in server and bdl.class and jg.class (1.5.1, session.minecraft.net, for joining) in mc.jar in addition to the launcher.
+  * As of 1.5.1 minecraft.jar edits include hex-editing kn.class (1.5.1, login.minecraft.net for an unknown purpose) and bdl.class and jg.class (1.5.1, session.minecraft.net, for joining) in minecraft.jar.
       * A video will soon be made explaining this.

 Upcoming Features / To Do